H-1B Support Letter

 Boston University is an internationally recognized institution of higher education and one of the largest independent universities in the United States.
 Founded in 1869, Boston University is considered to be one of the nation’s premier research institutions and teaching hospitals, with nearly 10,000 faculty, researchers and staff across seventeen schools and colleges.
 Boston University’s College of Arts and Sciences has been providing world-class education to students since 1873.
 As part of that world-class education, the Department of Economics prepares students for careers in business and finance, law, government, and nonprofit organizations As an applied science, economics provides the basis for analyzing many of the successes and failures of our society.

-The Department of Economics wishes to temporarily employ Dr. Marx in the specialty occupation of Assistant Professor.
-The minimum requirement for this position is a Ph.D or the equivalent in Economics or Political Economics.
-In this position, Dr. Marx is expected to teach both undergraduate and graduate courses in the department, including Intermediate Macroeconomics (EC 202) and Advanced Macroeconomics (EC 704).
-He/she will be expected to advise students and serve on department committees, to conduct research in his/her area of expertise and to participate in scholarly or professional seminars, conferences and events as appropriate.
+In this position, Dr. Marx is expected to teach both undergraduate and graduate courses including Intermediate Macroeconomics (EC 202) and Advanced Macroeconomics (EC 704).
+Dr. Marx will conduct research in the area of political economics, particularly the relationship between the economy and the people who work in it, and the origins of capitalism.
+He will be expected to advise students and serve on department committees and to engage in scholarly or professional seminars, conferences and events as appropriate.

 Dr. Karl Marx is eminently qualified for the position based on his education and professional experience.
 He earned a Ph.D. in Economics from the Massachusetts Institute of Technology in 2016.
-Scholar Name, has a strong research portfolio, including four publications, one of which is in a leading field which are relevant to his research and teaching at Boston University.
+Dr. Marx has a strong research portfolio, including four publications, one of which is in a leading field which are relevant to his research and teaching at Boston University.
 Dr. Karl Marx received a B.A degree (2010) from the University of Berlin in Economics as well as an MBA from the University of Bonn, summa cum laude.
 His educational background, combined with his solid teaching and research experience make him ideal for this position.

 Based on Dr. Karl Marx’s educational background and expertise the Department of Economics wishes to employ him as an Assistant Professor.
 We fully intend to comply with the terms and conditions of the Labor Condition Application for the duration of the authorized period of stay and understand that the department is liable for the reasonable cost of the employee’s return ticket home should the employee be dismissed prior to the expiration of the authorized period of stay.